mdgriffith/elm-ui/README.md

 ## Community Cookbook

-The community around elm-ui is maintaining a collection of elm-ui examples called the [elm-ui-cookbook](https://github.com/rofrol/elm-ui-cookbook).
+The community around `elm-ui` is maintaining a collection of examples called the [elm-ui-cookbook](https://github.com/rofrol/elm-ui-cookbook).
 If you are just starting out with `elm-ui`, or get stuck on specific things, this can be a great resource.